tidymodels/recipes/DESIGN.md

 All steps should check typing whenever possible. `check_type()` can be used in most cases.

+## Checking for name collision

+All steps that create new variables should use `check_name()` to avoid name collisions.

 # Step arguments

 ## order of arguments